nick-pelepchan/uinfo/README.md

 Note: Values from the ini files are parsed *verbatim*.
 By default the HTML tags utilize double quotes (").
 This allows the values to be customized on a case by case basis easily.

+The value `href = 'another link" target="_blank'` is rendered as `<a href="another link" target="_blank"...`.
+Effectively escaping the href attribute and assigning a target attribute while maintaining full function.

 ###$GLOBALS['site_dir']
 ```
 [unique_id]=>